 Is the Grand Bazaar in Sultanahmet?

-The Grand Bazaar is on the Historic Peninsula in Fatih, close to Sultanahmet, but it’s not in the Sultanahmet square area itself.
+The Grand Bazaar is on the Historic Peninsula in Fatih, near Sultanahmet, but it’s not in the Sultanahmet Square area itself.
 It’s typically reached on foot or by a short tram ride,e depending on your exact location.

 Which area has better restaurants?